 - National, regional and local public bodies (including EGTCs in the meaning of art.
-2(16) of Regulation (EU) No 1303/2013 named Common Provision Regulation (CPR)- see the "European Grouping of Territorial Cooperation") and associations formed by one or several of such public bodies; - Bodies governed by public law, and associations constituted by one or several bodies governed by public law, as defined in Article 2(4) of Directive 2014/24/EU on public procurement, i.e. bodies that have all of the following characteristics: - They are established for the specific purpose of meeting needs in the general interest, not having an industrial or commercial character; - They have legal personality; and - They are financed, for the most part, by the State, regional or local authorities, or by other bodies governed by public law; or are subject to management supervision by those authorities or bodies; or have an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law. - Private bodies, including private companies, having legal personality and being operational from at least 2 fiscal years at the time of submission of the candidature; specific restrictions for the participation of private bodies to the 1st set of calls for proposals are established, please refer to section F of the "Calls announcement". - International organisations acting under the Italian or Croatian national law and being operational from at least 2 fiscal years at the time of submission of the candidature.
+2(16) of Regulation (EU) No 1303/2013 named Common Provision Regulation (CPR)- see the "European Grouping of Territorial Cooperation") and associations formed by one or several of such public bodies; - Bodies governed by public law, and associations constituted by one or several bodies governed by public law, as defined in Article 2(4) of Directive 2014/24/EU on public procurement, i.e. bodies that have all of the following characteristics: - They are established for the specific purpose of meeting needs in the general interest, not having an industrial or commercial character; - They have legal personality; and - They are financed, for the most part, by the State, regional or local authorities, or by other bodies governed by public law; or are subject to management supervision by those authorities or bodies; or have an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law.

+- Private bodies, including private companies, having legal personality and being operational from at least 2 fiscal years at the time of submission of the candidature; specific restrictions for the participation of private bodies are established. - International organisations acting under the Italian or Croatian national law, having legal seat in Italy or Croatia and being operational from at least 2 fiscal years at the time of submission of the candidature.